 Data backups should be stored at multiple locations both within and outside the country.
 As Laos is also subject to natural disaster risks (such as flooding), physical distribution of storage should be taken into consideration.
 The Recovery Time Objective (RTO) and Recovery Point Objective (RPO) should be clearly defined.

-In a case the author personally witnessed, a foreign-affiliated company had transferred a customer database to servers outside Laos without authorization.
-When authorities launched an investigation, the company argued that it had "heard Laos had no data protection law," but only upon being shown the specific provisions of the Electronic Data Protection Law did it grasp the seriousness of the situation.
-The company ultimately received a corrective order and was fined.
+In a case I personally witnessed, a foreign-affiliated company had transferred a customer database to servers outside Laos without authorization.
+When authorities launched an investigation, the company claimed they had been told there were no data protection laws in Laos — only recognizing the seriousness of the situation when confronted with the specific provisions of the electronic data protection law.
+The company ultimately received a corrective order and a fine.

 Once you have completed the 25-item checklist, proceed with actions in the following order of priority.